Link: The Faces of Evil and Zelda: The Wand of Gamelon: Contemporary responses

 At the time of its release, contemporary criticism was mixed for both games.
 SNES Force magazine described the animated sequences as "breathtaking" and praised the game for its high-resolution graphics and its "brilliant" use of sound and speech.
 Highly anticipated by the French video game press, Joystick magazine's development preview of The Faces of Evil described it as a veritable arcade-quality game with stunning graphics and "perfect animation".
-They gave The Wand of Gamelon similar praise, and gave it additional praise for its use of voice acting, its plot and its backgrounds.ECTS 93: CDi Philips - Zelda: The Wand of Gamelon.
+The magazine gave The Wand of Gamelon similar praise, and gave it additional praise for its use of voice acting, its plot and its backgrounds.ECTS 93: CDi Philips - Zelda: The Wand of Gamelon.
 Joystick.
 No.38.
 Pp.43.
 May 1993.
-The same magazine would ultimately score The Faces of Evil 79%, a few months later, giving particularly high marks for music, sound effects and play-through time.
+The same magazine would ultimately give The Faces of Evil a 79% a few months later, giving particularly high marks for music, sound effects and playthrough time.
+Power Unlimited gave The Wand of Gamelon a 90%, calling it "a beautifully designed and very good sounding platform game, which is unfortunately completely unplayable.
+The controls are the biggest disadvantage, but the game is also far too difficult.
+The animations in between are very nice."
+The magazine also reviewed The Faces of Evil and gave it a 90%, saying: "Nintendo almost never gives others the right to use their characters in games, and the one time they did, they probably shouldn't have done it.
+Animation Magic made a game with it that was beautiful for the eyes and ears, but was unplayable."

-Other publications gave more negative reviews.
-CDi Magazine rated The Faces of Evil 65%, stating that the game was a poor relation to the original Nintendo games and singling out the perfunctory storyline, the lack of graphical features like parallax and the slow and repetitive gameplay.
+Other publications gave more critical reviews.
+CDi Magazine rated The Faces of Evil 65%, stating that the game was a poor relation to the original Nintendo games and singling out the perfunctory storyline, the lack of graphical features like parallax, and the slow and repetitive gameplay.
 Another reviewer for the magazine gave The Wand of Gamelon a higher 75% and called it a "reasonably good game" for its puzzles and animated sequences, but criticized its plot and controls.Toor, Mat.
 "Games - Link The Faces of Evil".
 CDi Magazine (Andy Clough, ed.).
 Haymarket Publishing, UK.
 Issue 2.
 Pg.24.
 October 1993.
 In 1994, Edge reported that as CD-i sales began to suffer, criticism sharpened, and the games were described as low-cost, low-risk ventures that had failed to excite any interest in the platform.